paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-009-office-of-legislative-counsel.md

 Act Mar.
 10, 1928, ch.
 167, § 23(a), 45 Stat.
 279, formerly cited as a credit to this section, was repealed by Pub.
 L. 89–554, § 8(a), Sept.
 6, 1966, 80 Stat.
 647.

 #### 1974 Adjustment in Compensation Not To Supersede Adjustments in Compensation or Limitations by President Pro Tempore of the Senate
-Adjustment in compensation by Pub.
-L. 93–371 not to supersede order of President pro tempore of the Senate authorizing higher rate of compensation or any authority of the President pro tempore to adjust rates of compensation or limitations under section 4 of the Federal Pay Comparability Act of 1970, see section 4 of Pub.
-L. 93–371, set out in part as a note under [section 6531 of this title](./chapter-065-senate-officers-and-administration.md#section-6531).
+Pub.
+L. 93–371, § 4, Aug.
+13, 1974, 88 Stat.
+429, eff.
+July 1, 1974, provided in part that: “This paragraph does not supersede (1) any provision of an order of the President pro tempore of the Senate authorizing a higher rate of compensation, and (2) any authority of the President pro tempore to adjust rates of compensation or limitations referred to in this paragraph under section 4 of the Federal Pay Comparability Act of 1970 [[2 U.S.C.
+4571](./chapter-045-congressional-pay-and-benefits.md#section-4571)].”

 #### Increases in Compensation
 Increases in compensation for officers and employees of the Senate under authority of the Federal Pay Comparability Act of 1970 (Pub.
 L. 91–656), see Salary Directives of the President pro tempore of the Senate, set out as notes under [section 4571 of this title](./chapter-045-congressional-pay-and-benefits.md#section-4571).